-The Committee is responsible for overseeing our executive compensation program and for determining the compensation of our executive officers, including the Named Executive Officers.
-In addition, the Committee provides strategic direction to management regarding the overall corporate compensation philosophy.
-The Committee operates pursuant to a written charter that has been approved by our board of directors.
+The Compensation Committee is responsible for overseeing our executive compensation program and for determining the compensation of our executive officers, including the Named Executive Officers.
+In addition, the Compensation Committee provides strategic direction to management regarding the overall corporate compensation philosophy.
+The Compensation Committee operates pursuant to a written charter that has been approved by our board of directors.

-Typically, in the first fiscal quarter of each fiscal year, the Committee reviews the compensation of our executive officers, decides whether to recommend any adjustments to their base salaries, designs an executive bonus plan, including the corporate and individual performance measures and objectives to be used for purposes of determining their annual cash bonuses for the current fiscal year, and determines whether to recommend any equity awards.
-In addition, at that time, the Committee evaluates the performance of the Company, as well as the individual performance of each executive officer, to determine whether to recommend cash bonuses for the previous fiscal year and, if so, the amount of any such bonuses.
+Typically, in the first quarter of each fiscal year, the Compensation Committee reviews the compensation of our executive officers, decides whether to recommend any adjustments to their base salaries, designs an executive bonus plan, including the corporate and individual performance measures, as applicable, and objectives to be used for purposes of determining their annual cash bonuses for the current fiscal year, and determines whether to recommend any equity awards.
+In addition, at that time, the Compensation Committee evaluates the performance of the Company, as well as the individual performance of each executive officer, as applicable, to determine whether to recommend cash bonuses for the previous fiscal year and, if so, the amount of any such bonuses.
 These recommendations are then submitted to our board of directors, which determines whether to approve the recommendations.

-In determining executive compensation for fiscal year 2013, the Committee reviewed and considered various market data presented by its executive compensation advisor, as well as our overall financial plan.
-The Committee did not engage in any benchmarking or targeting of any specific levels of pay.
-Instead, market data was used primarily as a reference point and one factor among others in the decision-making process.
+In determining executive compensation for fiscal year 2014, the Compensation Committee reviewed and considered various market data presented by its executive compensation advisor, Radford, as well as our overall financial plan.
+The Compensation Committee did not strictly target any specific levels of pay.
+Instead, the comparative market data provided by Radford was used primarily as a reference point and one factor among others in the decision-making process.